 The Lakeview School District serves students with disabilities in grades K-12.
 Lakeview offers a wide range of services in order to appropriately meet the needs of all students.
 The district ensures a free and appropriate public education in the least restrictive environment for students through the IEP process.
 Each individual student’s needs are addressed on a case by case basis.

-The Lakeview School District student enrollment is 904.
-We currently service 214 special education students, this is 20% of our student population.
+The Lakeview School District student enrollment is 846.
+We currently service 207 special education students.
+This is approximately 20% of our student population.

-Currently, the district provides special education programs at Oakview Elementary, at Lakeview Middle/High School.
-Students in grades K-5 attend Oakview Elementary where they are supported by three special education teachers, two classroom instructional aides, and three personal care aides.
-The elementary builidng also has one speech and language clinician.
+Currently, the district provides special education programs at Oakview Elementary and at Lakeview Middle/High School.
+Students in grades K-5 attend Oakview Elementary, where they are supported by five special education teachers, two classroom instructional aide, and five personal care aides.
+The elementary building also has one speech and language clinician.
 As a district, we contract support providers through Midwestern Intermediate Unit IV for the following services: physical therapy, occupational therapy, hearing impaired support, vision support, and assistive technology support.
 Oakview hosts an Early Intervention Classroom operated by Midwestern Intermediate Unit IV as well as a Head Start program.

 Additionally, Lakeview contracts with Midwestern Intermediate Unit IV and other local educational providers to provide appropriate specific educational settings and programs for students with low incidence disabilities that require more intensive services than those offered by the District.
-Lakeview strives to educate as many special education students as possible in their district of residence, so this number remains very small.
+Lakeview strives to educate all special education students in their district of residence, so this number remains very small.